Ziyad-Benomar/neighbour_command/README.md

 # neighbour_command
-An ansible module written with python, that allows to run commands on a neighbour remote machine, reachable via ssh or telnet
+An ansible module written in python, that allows to run commands on a neighbour remote machine, reachable via ssh or telnet
 short_description: Sends commands from a server to switchs that are connected to it.

 The host for this module must be a Unix like system (MacOS, Linux) having Python installed.